Boolean dimension and tree-width: The branching program for Theorem

 \section{The branching program for Theorem~\ref{thm:main}}

 Our aim here is to design a branching program to answer queries of the form "is $x\leq y$?" for elements $x,y\in P$.
-The branching program should depend on permutations of the poset $P$ and so we note that in the remaining part of this paper even tough we will mostly construct permutations of the vertices of the tree $T$ we understand without saying that the corresponding permutation of $P$ considered for the branching program is the one induced by the permutation restricted to the vertices of the form $\root{z}$ for some $z\in P$.
+The branching program should depend on linear orders on the poset $P$ and so we note that in the remaining part of this paper even though we will mostly construct linear orders on the vertices of the tree $T$ we understand without saying that the corresponding linear order on $P$ considered for the branching program is the one induced by the linear order restricted to the vertices of the form $\root{z}$ for some $z\in P$.

-The root node $N_{\text{root}}$ of of this program first of all quickly separates the case $x=y$.
-This can be done with two initial permutations of $P$ where one is the reversal of the other.
-If $x\leq y$ in both permutations then we must have $x=y$ and $N_{\text{root}}$ outputs $1$.
-Therefore, in what follows we assume that the queried elements $x$ and $y$ are distinct.
+The root node $N_{\text{root}}$ of this program first of all quickly separates the case $x=y$.
+This can be done with two initial linear orders on $P$ where one is the reversal of the other.
+If $x\leq y$ in both linear orders then we must have $x=y$ and $N_{\text{root}}$ outputs $1$.
+Therefore, in what follows, we assume that the queried elements $x$ and $y$ are distinct.

 The key ingredient behind the operation of the branching program is summarized in the following lemma.
 For $x,y\in P$ let $m_{xy}=\root{x}\wedge\root{y}$.